Home » National Parks » Mesa Verde National Park » How to Tour Enchanted Mesa Verde National Park

 Hiking Petroglyph Point Trail

 The trail starts at the Spruce Tree House overlook.
-Pick up a map from the visitor center before starting the hike.
+Pick up a map at the visitor center before starting the hike.
 Along the trail, you will find numbered markers, and the map will provide explanations for each stop.
 The first half of the 2.4-mile loop trail hike is moving through the shaded forest.
 The trail gained its reputation for petroglyphs—ancient rock carvings made by the ancestral Puebloan people.
 Look out for the petroglyph panel near the start of the trail, featuring various symbols and designs.
-The latter half of the trail has more of a boulder scramble shifting towards the exposed top of the canyon.
+The latter half of the trail has more of a boulder scramble, shifting towards the exposed top of the canyon.
 There is little to no shade here, so be sure to bring plenty of water and a snack.
 From the top of the mesa, there are sweeping panoramic canyon views of the expansive landscape of Mesa Verde.

 A large, ancient rock covered with numerous petroglyphs featuring various shapes, animals, human figures, and abstract symbols.
 The rock face is etched in a reddish hue with tufts of plants at the base.